-These settings let you configure whether Burp Scanner will avoid duplication in frequently occurring insertion points.
-If configured, Burp will identify insertion points that have proven to be uninteresting (occurring frequently without any issues generated) and will drop to performing a more lightweight audit of those insertion points.
+When configured, Burp identifies insertion points that have proven to be uninteresting (that is, occurring frequently without any issues generated) and performs a more lightweight audit of those insertion points.

 Misc insertion point options

-- Maximum static/dynamic analysis time per item - Controls the maximum time that Burp will spend on static or dynamic analysis for each individual item that is scanned.
-This setting can be useful if Burp encounters items containing very large or complex scripts, which may cause the static analysis engine to consume excessive system resources.
-If the analysis of a particular item is truncated because the maximum time was reached, then Burp shows an alert identifying the item affected.
-You can specify zero or a blank value to indicate that no limit should be applied.
+- Maximum static/dynamic analysis time per item - Controls the maximum time that Burp spends on static or dynamic analysis for each item that is scanned.
+This setting is useful if Burp encounters items containing very large or complex scripts, which may cause the static analysis engine to consume excessive system resources.
+If Burp Scanner truncates analysis because the maximum time is reached, it shows an alert identifying the item affected.
+You can specify zero or a blank value to indicate that there is no time limit.

 Audit project option overrides

 These settings enable you to specify timeout values for the audit.
 These values override any you may have configured in the global settings.